A New Kind of AI: Coevolutionary Hybrid Intelligence and the 4th Wave of AI Evolution

 This paper is a serious attempt to build one.

-Source: “Coevolutionary Hybrid Intelligence: Pioneering the 4th Wave of AI Evolution” — Paphapote, Shovkovyy, Adelifar, Chuangsuwanich, Saengtabtim & Miri.
-International School of Engineering, Chulalongkorn University / CMKL University, Thailand.
+Source: “From Contextual Adaptation to Coevolutionary Intelligence: Defining the 4th Wave of AI” — Paphapote, Shovkovyy, Adelifar, Chuangsuwanich, Saengtabtim & Miri.
+International School of Engineering, Chulalongkorn University & CMKL University, Bangkok, Thailand.